sanjaysanju6/assignment2-butham/README.md

 ***
 ### Directions to favorite place
-1.Drive car from Missouri to Kansas City International Airport 2.Took a flight to New York city from Kansas City.
+1.Drive car from Missouri to Kansas City International Airport 2.Took a flight to New York city from Kansas City